-M2FM diskette format
+M2FM or MMFM diskette format

 Introduction